cmausley/Online-Offline-Budget-Tracker/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# Online/Offline Budget Tracker

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+## Description

+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.